-The Province is delivering a new 5-year producer-focused research and extension program that started in April 2023.
-This new program builds on past work completed under the Climate Change Adaptation Program (CCAP).
+The Province is delivering a new five-year producer-focused research and extension program that started in April 2023.
+This new program builds on past work completed under the Climate change adaptation program (CCAP).

-The primary objective of the Regional Extension Program is to help producers adopt beneficial management practices (BMPs) that make their operations more climate resilient, sustainable, and economically viable.
+The primary objective of the Extension program is to help producers adopt beneficial management practices (BMPs) that make their operations more climate resilient, sustainable, and economically viable.

-Through regional extension projects delivered by the ministry, the Regional Extension Program will:
+Through regional extension projects delivered by the ministry, the Extension program will:

-Projects delivered through this program will address one or more of the following priority areas:
+Projects delivered through this program will address one or more of these priority areas:

 The types of projects that will be funded and delivered through this program include: